AHassanpour88/Evolutionary_Snakemake/README.md

 $$\sigma^2_E=\frac{\sigma^2_A}{h^2} - \sigma^2_A = \frac{\sigma^2_A (1-h^2)}{h^2}$$

-If we assume heritabilities of 0.8 respectively 0.3 for both of our traits, $\sigma^2_{E;MKG}=156.25$ and $\sigma^2_{E;FP}=0.58$.
-As only female cows can give milk, we simulate the phenotypes for all not yet phenotyped females by the following code.
+If we assume heritabilities of 0.8 and 0.3 respectively for our traits, $\sigma^2_{E;MKG}=156.25$ and $\sigma^2_{E;FP}=0.58$.
+As only cows can give milk, we simulate the phenotypes for all not yet phenotyped females by the following code.
 Note that you have to set `sigma.e` only once, if you do not assume changes over the generations! `sigma.e` can also be automatically fitted by the use of the `heritability` parameter.

 ```{r eval=FALSE, include=FALSE}
 (25^2*(1-0.8))/0.8